1. Company Level

 Before you can start with the import/export functionality, first one or several transport modes have to be registered.
 In order to start, enter the name of a transport mode in the ‘New transport method’ bar, for example: “Truck”.
 Once your mode of transport has been entered, click the ‘Add’ button.
 This step can be repeated several times, depending on the amount of transportation methods that are used by the suppliers of your materials.

-Link a transport method to a LCA-database reference activity
+Link a transport method to an LCA database reference activity

 • To connect transport methods to database (emission) references, click on ‘Add supplier’ and search in the EcoChain library.